MicrobiologyETHZ/Methods_in_Microbiomics/docs/transcriptomics/metatranscriptomics.rst

 .. note::

-  Insert counts.
   During short read sequencing, DNA is randomly sheared into **inserts** of known size distribution and sequenced.
-If paired-end sequencing is used, two DNA sequences (reads) are generated - one from each end of a DNA fragment).
-We count inserts, not reads.
+If paired-end sequencing is used, two DNA sequences (reads) are generated - one from each end of a DNA fragment.
+Here, we count inserts, not reads.

 .. image:: ../images/insert_explanation.jpg